helenmurugan/Future-Fuels/README.md

 * ### Features Left to Implement
     * The logos of partners that Future Fuels work with.
-    * The footer could include more information such as opening hours and address.
+    * The footer could include more information such as opening hours and business address.
-    * Animated testimonials which slide into the screeen from the side.
+    * Animated testimonials which slide into the screen from the side.

 ## Technologies Used
 * ### Languages Used